vherolf/labelmaker/README.md

 I only tested this code with 2 different Dymo models (Dymo duo 450 and the PNP).

-If your label/tape printer is able using cups, it should also be possible to use this progam with small adaptions.
+If your label/tape printer is able to use cups, it should also be possible to use this progam.

 You are on your own with other printers, but ideas are welcome.
 ```